Photo credit: TOTORORO.RORO | Flickr

-Just a two-hour flight from Hollywood, Vancouver has become the third largest centre for the film industry in North America -- hence its nickname, "Hollywood North."
-After all, the movie industry pumps $1 billion a year into the local economy, and with flicks like the new Night at the Museum: Battle at the Smithsonian and Twilight: New Moon being shot here, word is out that Vancouver is picking up the glitter of its American Tinseltown sister.
+Just a two-hour flight from Hollywood, Vancouver has become the third largest centre for the film industry in North America, earning it the nickname "Hollywood North."
+After all, the movie industry pumps $1 billion a year into the local economy, and with flicks like the 50 Shades of Grey, Deadpool and The Interview being shot here, word is out that Vancouver is picking up the glitter of its American Tinseltown sister.

-Chalk it up to lower production costs or a climate conducive to all-year shooting.
-Either way, Vancouver has become a hit with movie producers and, by extension, movie stars.
+Chalk it up to lower production costs, close proximity to a wide range of locations, or a climate conducive to all-year shooting.
+Whatever the answer is, Vancouver has become a hit with movie producers and, by extension, movie stars.
 This actually isn't a completely new thing.
-In fact, celebrity lore has tangled with Vancouver since the days when Gary Cooper hitched a ride back to the Fairmont Hotel on a passing street-cleaning machine.
+In fact, celebrity lore has tangled with Vancouver since the days when Gary Cooper hitched a ride back to the Fairmont Hotel Vancouver on a passing street-cleaning machine.

 Celebrity Spotting in Vancouver